Red Hill Nature Reserve

 Ecosystems in this reserve

-Red Hill is one of many nature reserves that form a large forested-woodland area in south Canberra.
+Red Hill is one of several nature reserves that form a large forested-woodland area in south Canberra.
 Other reserves include Mugga Mugga, Isaacs Ridge, Wanniassa Hills, Farrer Ridge, Mount Taylor and Oakey Hill nature reserves.
 Wildlife use these areas for habitat and as a movement corridor, along the wooded ridges to the south and west, and connecting with the Murrumbidgee River Corridor.

 The nationally endangered Yellow Box-Blakely’s Red Gum Grassy Woodland is the main ecosystem in the reserve.
 This woodland is part of a much larger area that once ranged from northern NSW down to Victoria.
 It is also home to ten threatened and 19 uncommon plant and animal species.